 Max.
 Cost (In Rupees)

-According to a recent analysis of national health data, the country's average Cesarean-section rates have increased considerably from 5 per cent to 18 per cent over the same period.
+According to a recent analysis of national health data, the country's average Cesarean-section rates have increased considerably from 5 percent to 18 percent over the same period.
 Middle-income and high-income countries are reported to have higher Cesarean rates as compared to the low-income countries.
-Worldwide, the highest Cesarean-section rates are in middle-income countries, ranging from 40 per cent to 60 per cent.
+Worldwide, the highest Cesarean-section rates are in middle-income countries, ranging from 40 percent to 60 percent.
+(9)

-Many pregnancies today end in a C-section, it is complex and quiet expensive.
+Many pregnancies today end in a C-section, it is complex and quite expensive.
 It becomes equally important for you to consult your doctor to find out the cost so that, in case you need to go in for an emergency Cesarean delivery, you are prepared.
+(10)

 SOURCES AND REFERENCES: